jpierel14/sntd/docs/source/examples.rst

 Parallel processing and batch processing is built into SNTD in order to fit a large number of (likely simulated) MISN.
 To access this feature, simply provide a list of MISN instead of a single sntd curveDict object, specifying whether you want to use multiprocessing (split the list across multiple cores) or batch processing (splitting the list into multiple jobs with sbatch).
-If you specify batch mode, you need to provide either a batch script (`batch_script`) or the partition and number of jobs you want to implement.
+If you specify batch mode, you need to provide the partition and number of jobs you want to implement.

 .. code-block:: python